tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/client-protocol.md

 ```

 ### Server challenge response
-Upon receiving the handshake response, HotPocket verifies the handshake signature and accepts the user connection and sends the server challenge response to the user with the following data: the signature of the concatenated (server challenge + contract id + contract version), the public key, and a list of hex public keys ([UNL](../../../platform/hotpocket/consensus.md#unl---unique-node-list)).
+Upon receiving the handshake response, HotPocket verifies the handshake signature and accepts the user connection, and sends the server challenge response to the user with the following data: the signature of the concatenated (server challenge + contract id + contract version), the public key, and a list of hex public keys ([UNL](../../../platform/hotpocket/consensus.md#unl---unique-node-list)).
 HotPocket decides the message protocol (json|bson) from the user's handshake request.
 ```
     {
         "type": "server_challenge_response",